anhcraft/QLDV/API.md

 - Updates the post statistic counter per user
 - Authentication required
 - Note:
+  + The requester must have the right permission to access the post
   + This will update the counter of the requester himself
   + Supported statistic types: `like`, `view`
     + `like` is a boolean-typed statistic
     + `view` is a boolean-typed statistic.
 However, once the value is set to `true`, it is fixed and unchangeable
-  + The returned response will include the latest statistic counter of which were previously defined in the request
+  + The returned response will include the latest statistic counter of what were previously defined in the request
 - Example request:
 ```json
 {